Moniya03/BingeBuddy/BingeBuddy/instructions.md

 7. **Learning Focus**
    - This project is for learning—**no comment is too obvious**.
-   - If you introduce a new React, TypeScript, or UI/UX concept, explain it with a `LEARN:` comment.
+   - If you introduce a new React, TypeScript, or UI/UX concept, explain it with a comment.

 8. **Resume-Ready**
    - The final product should be visually impressive and demonstrate best practices.